 a.
-Campaign business should never go on personal accounts.
-However, adversaries will target personal accounts for hacking, so have your staff use strong passwords and two-factor for their personal accounts as well (this is included in our Staff Handout, see page 15).
+Party and campaign business should never go on personal accounts.
+However, adversaries will target personal accounts, so have your staff and volunteers use strong passwords and two-factor for their personal accounts as well (this is included in our Staff Handout).